100% Disability Rating for One Year After Joint Replacements

 VA regulation 38 C.F.R. sec.
 4.71a (2011) states that a veteran shall receive a 100 percent rating for one year after a knee replacement.
 This 100 percent rating also applies to shoulder, elbow, wrist, hip, and ankle replacements.

 How to Get a Rating Increase After a Joint Replacement

 If the knee replacement is at a VA hospital and is for an already service-connected disability, a claim for a rating increase to 100 percent is automatically assumed.
 If the knee replacement is conducted at a private hospital, however, the 100 percent rating is not acknowledged until the VA knows of the knee replacement.
 If a veteran elects to have the replacement in a private hospital, he/she needs to inform the VA of the surgery as soon as possible.
 If they wait until after one year following the surgery--and the surgery was not at a VA hospital--then the veteran is no longer eligible for the 100 percent disability rating.

 Post a comment

-Post a Comment to "Knee replacements"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "100% Disability Rating for One Year After Joint Replacements"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."